 The government started to rebuild the city center, starting in 2010.
 Since then, the city changed.
 Important monuments we copied and pasted into the cities look-and-feel.

 In Skopje and Macedonia, the currency is denar.
 Many places like on markets, restaurants, and bars accept euros too.
 However, we recommend paying in the local currency.
 It will be cheaper!

 Let us answer this with a big YES!

 Skopje is cheap, Skopje is fun.
-A curious city with colorful history.
-It is a very safe city with many different things to, day tours, trips and so much culture.
+A curious city with a colorful history.
+It is a very safe city with many different things too, day tours, trips, and so much culture.

-Also important to highlight: Skopje is a safe city to travel!
-It is also safe for female solo-travelers.
+Also important to highlight: Skopje is a safe city to travel to!
+It is also safe for female solo travelers.